 In 2011, I was in a pretty bad motorcycle accident only blocks from my home.
 Maybe I fell victim to the “close to home effect” that asserts most vehicle accidents occur close to home.
 Racing sports bikes on and off the track has been a hobby of mine for nearly 20 years and that accident was by far the worst.

 I was riding my motorcycle down a relatively quiet side street at approximately 30 miles an hour when I approached a vehicle parked in the middle of the road.
 It hadn’t moved since I spotted it, nor did I see its turn signal activated, so I began passing it.
 As soon as I was about to pass the vehicle’s rear end, it unexpectedly turned in front of me.
-Since I hadn’t expected it to move, I was still traveling between 25 to 30 miles per hour.
+Since I hadn’t expected it to move, I was still travelling between 25 to 30 miles per hour.

 For anyone who hasn’t experienced an accident on a motorcycle, hitting a vehicle at even those relatively slow speeds feels like getting hit by 10 NFL linebackers.
 I flew over the car and hit the curb head first (it goes without saying I was wearing my helmet).
 At the hospital, the doctor said that a witness told the paramedics that when I hit the curb my body folded backwards “like a lawn chair.”